-Healy Consultants assists our Clients with the opening of a corporate bank account in Hong Kong.
-It is possible for both locally-incorporate and foreign (i.e. non-Hong Kong) companies to open a corporate/offshore bank account in Hong Kong.
+Healy Consultants Group PLC assists our Clients with opening a corporate bank account in Hong Kong.
+It is possible for both locally-incorporated and foreign (i.e. non-Hong Kong) companies to open a corporate/offshore bank account in Hong Kong.

 Hong Kong banking options

-- Hong Kong is one of the leading countries in terms of banking and it is ranked 4th in the Global Financial Centres Index in 2016.
-The country has over 71 of the world’s biggest international banks and a FX volume of US$274.6 billion daily;
+- Hong Kong is one of the leading countries in terms of its banking industry and it has been ranked 3rd in the Global Financial Centres Index in 2018.
+The country has over 71 of the world’s biggest international banks and a FX volume of US$274.6 billion per day;

 - The banks do not require foreign companies to possess a local entity in order to set up an account.
-However, it has become increasingly difficult to open an offshore banking account as banks tighten requirements;
+However, it has become increasingly difficult to open an offshore company bank account as banks have tightened their requirements;

-- For both onshore and offshore companies, the Hong Kong Monetary Authority requires each signatory, shareholder and director to go through an hour face-to-face interview, which is a part of AML/CFT obligations;
+- For both onshore and offshore companies, the Hong Kong Monetary Authority requires each signatory, shareholder and director to go through a face-to-face interview for around an hour, which is a part of its AML/CFT obligations;

-- International banks we recommend include: i) HSBC, ii) DBS, iii) Citibank iv) BNP Paribas, v) Deutsche Bank and vi) United Overseas Bank.
-Out of these many international banks available, HSBC is the most highly-recommended because of the multi-currency account that the bank provides;
+- The International banks recommended by us include: i) HSBC, ii) DBS, iii) Citibank, iv) BNP Paribas, v) Deutsche Bank and vi) United Overseas Bank.
+Out of the many available international banks in Hong Kong, HSBC provides the best business bank account in the jurisdiction;

-- Local banks in Hong Kong recommended by Healy Consultants include i) Bank of East Asia ii) Dah Sing Bank iii) Hang Seng Bank.
+- Local banks in Hong Kong that are recommended by Healy Consultants Group PLC include: i) Bank of East Asia, ii) Dah Sing Bank and iii) Hang Seng Bank;

-- Below is a sample of Hong Kong banking options:
+- Below is a sample of 6 main banking options in Hong Kong:

 Hong Kong bank account opening requirements

-- Hong Kong companies that wish to open a corporate bank account will usually be required to submit: i) notarized residential proofs and identity documents of directors in English, ii) certified corporate documents and iii) notarized business address proofs in English;
+- Hong Kong companies that wish to open a corporate bank account will usually be required to have the following corporation bank account opening documents: i) notarized residential proofs and identity documents of directors in English, ii) certified corporate documents and iii) notarized business address proofs in English;

-- Foreign companies are required to submit i) a business plan with details on the company’s product and services, ii) examples of contracts and invoices generated by and for the newly-incorporated company, iii) recent proof of address of the bank signatories (in English), iv) notarized passport and address proof copies of bank signatories and v) a bank reference letter for the bank signatories.
+- Foreign companies are required to submit i) a business plan with details of its company’s product and services, ii) examples of contracts and invoices generated by and for the newly-incorporated company, iii) recent proof of address of the bank signatories (in English), iv) notarized copies of passport and address proof of all the bank signatories and v) a bank reference letter for the bank signatories.

 Legal considerations and FX control